 A theorem is a proven statement or an accepted idea that has been shown to be true.
 The converse of this theorem, which is basically the opposite, is also a proven statement: if two lines are cut by a transversal and the alternate interior angles are congruent, then the lines are parallel.

 These theorems can be used to solve problems in geometry and to find missing information.
-This diagram shows which pairs of angles are equal and alternate interior.
+This diagram shows which pairs are equal and alternate interior.
 Notice that the lines are parallel.